Is It Worth It to Defend a Credit Card Lawsuit?

 Do you owe the money?
 Why not just let the collector take a judgment?
 After all, you figured you probably hadn't seen the end of it.

 Frankly, this may be true, but it may not be the best idea.
-Check out this article to learn what judgments are and why you should avoid them: What is a judgment?
+It's better to try to avoid a judgment.

 Offer to Settle